darklang/dark/fsharp-backend/testfiles/httpclient/README.md

 be sent back and parsed by the HTTP client.
 The test code then compares the response to the expected value, in the same way that testfiles do.

-The implementation of the tests is in Tests/HttpClient.Tests.fs.
+The implementation of the tests is in `HttpClient.Tests.fs`.

 # Code